UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What Kind of Energy Does Oncor Deliver?

 Oncor delivers electricity generated from a mix of sources, primarily natural gas, wind, and solar, thanks to Texas’ diverse energy grid.
 Oncor’s electricity comes from a wide range of generators across the ERCOT (Electric Reliability Council of Texas) market.
+Recent ERCOT analyses show renewables rising quickly, with wind and solar supplying roughly a third of generation and solar growing especially fast, while natural gas remains the largest single source.
+In 2024–2025 reporting, solar’s share increased materially and wind remained a major contributor to the Texas mix.
 While Oncor doesn’t produce power, they ensure it gets to your home efficiently.
 If you’re passionate about green energy, many REPs offer 100% renewable plans, and Oncor’s infrastructure supports that clean energy delivery.

 Choosing a Retail Electric Provider (REP)